Lake Bled is, without doubt, the most famous lake in Slovenia, but here are six scenic lakes in Slovenia for you to check out.

 Lake Rakitna is popular for day trips and an excellent base for longer hikes in the area.
-Several cycling routes also start or pass by; the most popular one leads to the Mount Krim (1107 m).
-If you prefer shorter walks, try a circular path from the lake pass the vacation houses to the center of the village with a Baroque church.
+Several cycling routes also start or pass by; the most popular one leads to Mount Krim (1107 m).
+If you prefer shorter walks, try a circular path from the lake, pass the vacation houses to the center of the village with a Baroque church.

 Lake Podpeč (Podpeško Jezero)

 Do you prefer swimming in really deep water?
-Then Lake Podpeč, which is located at the UNESCO Ljubljana Marshes, which is 50 m deep is for you.
+Then Lake Podpeč, which is located at the UNESCO Ljubljana Marshes, which is 50 m deep, is for you.

-This almost completely round lake is small and not excessively crowded.
+This almost entirely round lake is small and not excessively crowded.
 This lake, unlike most on our list, was made by Mother Nature herself.
 It very rarely freezes in winter, which brings joy to winter fishing enthusiasts.